 Collaborations

-- LIGO-Virgo Collaboration (LVC): LIGO (Laser Interferometer Gravitational Wave Observatory)-Virgo (Virgo detector, European Gravitational Observatory),
+- LIGO-Virgo-KAGRA Collaboration (LVKC): LIGO (Laser Interferometer Gravitational Wave Observatory)-Virgo (Virgo detector, European Gravitational Observatory)-KAGRA (Kamioka Gravitational Wave Detector),

 - Virgo-POLGRAW Consortium,